Last Updated on by

 In my humble opinion, a running stage race should be on every trail runner’s bucket list.
 And here’s why:

 You’ll Push your Physical and Emotional Limits

-When I ran TransRockies, I can assure you I had never before run 120 miles in the span of 6 days.
+When I ran TransRockies, I had never before run 120 miles in the span of 6 days.
 Honestly, I hadn’t even ever come CLOSE to that.
-I truly wondered how my body would handle running 20+ miles, only to get up the next day and do it again…and the day after that, and the day after that.
+I truly wondered how my body would handle running 20+ miles.
+Nevermind getting up the next day and do it again…and the day after that, and the day after that.

 Truth be told, it wasn’t always easy.
 Some mornings I laughed at the delayed onset muscle soreness that caused me to limp from my tent to breakfast.
 Other days, there were actual tears and fears that I couldn’t get it done as the altitude and vertical gain (I live at sea level) kicked my ass.

 By the end, I was physically spent, in a way I had never experienced before.
 But I did it, I completed all 6 stages, under the time limit.
 And I felt a sense of inner pride for my newfound ability to “do really hard things”.